- Gwen Diaz

 Nailed to the Cross

 Mockery and sarcasm are two of the most destructive forces in our lives.
-Satan knows this, and he often uses them to frustrate our faith.
+Satan knows this, and he often uses them in his attempts to frustrate our faith.
 Realizing how much Jesus was willing to endure for us, shouldn’t we be willing to face a little ridicule for him?

 Proverbs 24:10; Galatians 2:20; Hebrews 12:1-3; 1 Peter 2:21-24